nhsconnect/FHIR-END-OF-LIFE-API/pages/engage/engage_endoflife.md

 * Go to 3

 2b
-* Local U&EC system links directly to the patient’s SCR, which returns the SCR additional information.
+* Local U&EC system links directly to the patient’s Summary Care Record (SCR), which returns the SCR additional information.
 SCR additional information includes elements of the EoL dataset.
 * Go to 3.

 2c